Murder inquest jurors take rare step to join 1-year reunion | CBC News

 Murder inquest jurors take rare step to join 1-year reunion

-In what's being billed as a unique move, jurors who took part in a coroner's inquest last year that centred on violence against women are expected to join a gathering this week to measure the provincial government's response to sweeping recommendations for preventing future deaths.
+In what's being billed as a unique move, jurors who took part in a coroner's inquest in Renfrew County last year that centred on violence against women are expected to join a gathering this week to measure the provincial government's response.

 "In my time here this is the first I've seen of it," said Prabhu Rajan, chief counsel for the Office of the Chief Coroner for Ontario since 2016.